Nicolle Gonzales

 Nicolle Gonzales (born March 15, 1980, in Waterflow, New Mexico) is a Navajo certified midwife.
 She is the founder of the Changing Woman Initiative, which is the nation's first combined Native American birthing and reproductive wellness center, in her home state, New Mexico.

 Biography

 She studied at the University of New Mexico.
-She first received her bachelor's degree in nursing, followed by a master level midwifery degree.
+She first received her bachelor's degree in nursing, followed by a master's degree in midwifery.
 She is a member of the American College of Nurse-Midwives and is certified with the American Midwifery Certification Board.

 Gonzales trained as a midwife after traumatic experiences during the birth of her first child.
 At the time, she was the only Native American midwife-nurse student in the country.

+Gonzales has publicly spoken about the need of culturally informed maternal healthcare for Indigenous people.
+In various interviews and public testimonies, she has discussed obstacles that Native women go through regarding healthcare access.
+This includes lack of prenatal care services on rural communities and lack of Indigenous representation within healthcare systems.
+During her time working as a nurse and midwife, she understood the need for culturally competent reproductive healthcare.

 She has worked at Santa Fe Indian Hospital.

+Gonzales discusses how Indigenous women have experienced healthcare disparities, especially in rural communities that lack access to prenatal and reproductive healthcare.
+In addition, she emphasizes the importance for Indigenous representation in healthcare services and culturally informed reproductive care.
+She also argues that traditional Indigenous healthcare practices can be beneficial to improving maternal health outcomes among Native communities.

 Gonzales lives in Santa Fe, New Mexico.
 She is a long-distance runner.